chief-gant/SplinterlandsTraderBot/README.md

 ## Operating System

 The bot can be run on the following OS:
-  1. Windows
+  1. Windows (you can use the PowerShell)
-  2. Linux
+  2. Linux (you can use any terminal)
-  3. Mac
+  3. Mac (you can use any terminal)

 # Installation